watmough/open-vds-sandbox/docs/vds/specification/Metadata.rst

 Metadata
 --------

+There is metadata associated with each axis/dimension, each value channel and also generic key/value pairs.
+Although different units of measurement are permitted, there is a strong preference using SI-units.
+For maximum compatibility with other applications it is best to convert any units used by the application to SI-units when using VDS.

 The VDS object annotates each dimension with a name, a unit, starting and ending coordinate.
 For example, a seismic dataset with a certain number of samples in the time domain will annotate the trace dimension (typically dimension 0) with "Sample", "ms", start time, and end time.